fedeLarregle/mutants/README.md

 ```

 ## Running the application on the cloud (AWS)
-This application is deployed in AWS so you can "test it" without the need to clone it by requesting it as follows:
+This application is deployed in AWS using Elastic Beanstalk service configured to use `db.t2.micro` database, so you can "test it" without the need to clone it by requesting it as follows:

 ### curl examples